Eddie Howe: Newcastle struggling to field team for Everton game

 Newcastle were only able to name eight substitutes, including two goalkeepers, instead of the maximum nine for Monday's 1-1 draw with Manchester United, with the squad depleted due to injuries and COVID-19 cases.

-They also lost Allan Saint-Maximin and Callum Wilson to injury against United, adding to Howe's selection woes.
+They also lost Allan Saint-Maximin and Callum Wilson to injury against United, while full-back Javier Manquillo picked up his fifth yellow card of the campaign and will sit out at Goodison Park, adding to Howe's selection woes.

 "The lads gave everything but we are thin on the ground in terms of bodies," Howe told Sky Sports.